niquion/niquion.github.io/index.md

 ## The short of it

-My name is Nicolás Candia, I'm a Chilean game programmer, game designer, passionate worker and a constant jester who makes really bad jokes all the time and can't take anything seriously.
+My name is Nicolás Candia, I'm a Chilean game programmer, game designer, passionate worker and professional idiot.

 ![Image of me](https://raw.githubusercontent.com/niquion/niquion.github.io/master/Jazz%20for%20your%20Soul.jpg)

-### Pick your poison
+### More info on me

 * [**The long of it**](https://niquion.github.io/about)
 * [**Projects**](https://niquion.github.io/projects)